nicolasmelo1/reflow_crm_front/components/Formulary/README.md

 ## HARDER EXPLANATION

 THIS IS THE data recieved from the __HOW__ to build the formulary.
-Looking at this JSON you quickly realize you have stuff like placeholder, is_required that defines if the field is required, conditionals from the sections, and all of that.
+Looking at this JSON you quickly realize you have stuff like `placeholder`, `is_required` that defines if the field is required, conditionals from the sections, and all of that.

 ```json
 {